jasondotparse/movie-library-explorer/README.md

 - **created_at**: Automatic timestamp when record is created
 - **updated_at**: Automatic timestamp when record is modified
 - **Unique constraint**: Combination of (title, genre, rating, year) must be unique across all records

-## Tradoffs considered during system design
-* each of the 5 query types supported in the web UI
-* If a job is, for some reason, terminated while the async worker has not yet finished its task, the PostgresDB will be half-updated.
-We consider this acceptable for the time being, and if we got feedback that this constraint is an issue, we could create a task progress queue to ensure that we know where to start up again if the task is brought back online and it sees the previous job was not completed (because there are items in the queue).
-* Since I don't have control of the Netflix_Movie_Collection Google Drive folder, and it has only been shared with holtkam2@gmail.com, I have no way to make a service email account so that my ECS task can be granted direct access to GCP and retrieve a token.json.
-Therefore, we'll have to settle for a script I can run locally on my mac which lets me sign in, then gets a fresh token and pushes it to AWS Secrets Manager for my ECS task to make requets to the Google Drive API.
-* due to the fact that API Gateway pushes update requests to an SQS queue, our lambda cannot directly communicate with the front end in the event of an error to add a movie.
-For this, we'd need a DLQ.
-I think this is acceptable given the interface for movies is simple and write requests will fail rarely.
-  * mitigation: if users complained about this, we could implement a websocket API gateway endpoint.
-It would pass the request to SQS and Lambda, including the websocket URL.
-Then, once the lambda has updated the db (or failed to do so) it could send its status to the websocket URL, which APIG would deliver to the front end.
-But, for the scope of v1 of this project, that sounds like over-engineering.

-### Improvements
-* ETL worker could be made more efficient by doing batch updates, and it could be given the ability to start/stop in-progress jobs by traversing the folder breadth-first and putting its todo items in a SQS queue which it pulls/pushes to.
-* Cloudwatch dashboard, alarms, etc
-* Elasticache Redis in front of the postgres DB